zhuminjie/OpenSeesPyDoc/src/rcsection2d.rst

  RC Section
 =====================

-.. function:: section('RCSection2d',secTag,coreTag,coverTag,steelTag,d,b,cover_depth,Atop,Abot,Aside,Nfcore,Nfcover,Nfs)
+.. function:: section('RCSection2d',secTag,coreMatTag,coverMatTag,steelMatTag,d,b,cover_depth,Atop,Abot,Aside,Nfcore,Nfcover,Nfs)
    :noindex:

    This command allows the user to construct an RCSection2d object, which is an encapsulated fiber representation of a rectangular reinforced concrete section with core and confined regions of concrete and single top and bottom layers of reinforcement appropriate for plane frame analysis.

    ================================   ===========================================================================
-   ``secTag`` |int|                   unique section tag ``coreTag`` |int|                  tag of uniaxialMaterial assigned to each fiber in the core region ``coverTag`` |int|                 tag of uniaxialMaterial assigned to each fiber in the cover region ``steelTag`` |int|                 tag of uniaxialMaterial assigned to each reinforcing bar ``d`` |float|                      section depth ``b`` |float|                      section width ``cover_depth`` |float|            cover depth (assumed uniform around perimeter)
+   ``secTag`` |int|                   unique section tag ``coreMatTag`` |int|               tag of uniaxialMaterial assigned to each fiber in the core region ``coverMatTag`` |int|              tag of uniaxialMaterial assigned to each fiber in the cover region ``steelMatTag`` |int|              tag of uniaxialMaterial assigned to each reinforcing bar ``d`` |float|                      section depth ``b`` |float|                      section width ``cover_depth`` |float|            cover depth (assumed uniform around perimeter)